Opening hours

 Which are the opening ours of Alingsås cafes and restaurants?

 Several cafes, shops and restaurants have extra offerings and opening hours in the evenings during Lights in Alingsås.
-We have gathered some of them under “food, drinks and shopping“.
+We have gathered some of them here: “food, drinks and shopping“.

 The app